-This stunned the entire field of brain science.
+This broke the entire field of brain science and stunned neuroscientists everywhere.

-The brain regions that originally processed sensations from the fingers, hands, and arms of these monkeys had changed their jobs.
-Not receiving any signals for some twelve years from those body parts, this brain region was now processing signals from their faces.
+The brain region that originally processed sensations from the fingers, hands, and arms of these monkeys had changed its job.
+After not receiving any signals for some twelve years from those body parts, this brain region was now processing signals from their faces.